G’day. I’m Tony Robertson Welcome to my collection of sites about us blokes!

 We shared a love of music and it was his collection of jazz and musicals that I played over and over.He read widely and from his bookcase I discovered the writings of Thomas Merton, Banjo Paterson, Boris Pasternak and so many more.

 I miss my Dad, I miss all we could have been for each other.
 As he lay dying the “Living Years” lyrics were all around me like a spirit calling me to face the loss of so much.
-His funeral was a great tribute with some music from Bing Crosby as well as a passionate version of “Come to The Water”. as we gave me over on the final journey nearer to his God.
+His funeral was a great tribute with some music from Bing Crosby as well as a passionate version of “Come to The Water”. as we gave him over on the final journey nearer to his God.

 I am like my father in many ways.
 I have his strength and resilience.
 I have his passion and I suspect I share much of his quiet reserve about his inner life………..yet in a way this writing is a long step from “quiet reserve”!!
 He served in Borneo and PNG during WWII.
 He never marched in an ANZAC parade and never really spoke of what happened to him during those frightful years.
 We both hide much of our lives deep inside where no-one has access, except perhaps the spirit of healing who alone can break through the heavy heart.